-Once you've searched your entire home for all the sources of water, let your adult(s) know if you have spotted any leaks.
+6) Once you've searched your entire school for all the sources of water, let the proper authorities know if you have spotted any leaks.

 Fun Fact: Congratulations!
 You are a conservation expert.
 Keep up the good work and remember to check for water leaks every so often.
 And while you're at it, can you think of ways you can use less water?